Who We Are

 Specialties:

--Diversity, Equity, Inclusion, and Justice (including DEIJ Audits, committee support, key concepts, policies and procedures including Bias Incident Protocol, racial identity development, and work with parents and older students)
+-Inclusion and Belonging (including organizational audits, committee support, key concepts, policies and procedures including Bias Incident Protocol, racial identity development, and work with parents and older students)

 -Facilitation